YesimOguz/meal-app/README.md

 ## store

-index.js file inside of store folder contains the Vuex store configuration, which is used for managing this application's state.
+index.js file inside of store folder contains the Vuex store configuration, which is used for managing this application's state for authentication.The modules folder within the store folder is used for organizing the store into smaller, more manageable pieces.
-The modules folder within the store folder is used for organizing the store into smaller, more manageable pieces.
-Each module within the modules folder have its own state.js, mutations.js, actions.js, and index.js files.
-By breaking the store into smaller modules, it becomes easier to manage and scale this application's state in case it grows larger and more complex.
-The state.js file defines the initial state of the module, which is an object that contains the module's data.
+The state.js file within this module defines the initial state, which includes information about whether a user is logged in and user informations.
 The mutations.js file contains functions that can modify the state of the module, and are responsible for updating the state in response to actions.
-The actions.js file defines the actions that is dispatched to the store, which can trigger mutations.
+The actions.js file defines the actions (login(), register(), logout()) that is dispatched to the store, which can trigger mutations.
 The index.js file is used to export the module's state, mutations, actions.

 ## views